How Do You Prepare HVAC Equipment for a Storm

 - Cover Your Equipment (If Possible)

-The safety of you and your family should be priority, but if time allows, turn off your heating and air conditioning system and cover the outdoor unit with a tarp.
+The safety of you and your family should be priority, but if time allows, shut off your heating and air conditioning system and cover the outdoor unit with a tarp.
 You must remove the tarp and any debris before you turn your unit back on at the end of a storm.